×

 The landlord has 20 working days to respond, either by performing the required repairs, scheduling a date to perform them, or providing a satisfactory reason why they can’t or won’t perform the work.

-The tenant should also try to send the landlord an early notification letter that informs them that they intend to take court action.
+The tenant should also try to send the landlord an early notification letter that informs them that they intend to take legal action.

 The tenant should also request that the landlord sends relevant documents including: